luisobo/clean-architecture/README.md

 You should be familiar with this type of objects.
 An entity represents a domain-specific concept.
 Department, Employee, Sale, Return, Flight, etc.

 #### Implementation specific code
 Not domain-related code that is required in order to make the system work as expected.
-Modules that abstract persistence, networking, etc will fall in this category
+Modules that abstract persistence, networking, etc will fall in this category.

 #### Interactors
 An interactor represents a Use Case of the app.
 It is responsible for: